momentes/17-Regex-Javascript/README.md

 These bracket expressions allow for matching specific characters or ranges within the email pattern, such as valid alphanumeric characters, dots, underscores, and hyphens.

 ### Character Classes

+Character classes in regular expressions are a way to define a set or range of characters that can be matched at a specific position, allowing for flexible and concise pattern matching.

+In the regular expression `([a-z0-9_.-]+)@([\da-z.-]+).([a-z.]{2,6})`, character classes are used to define specific sets or ranges of characters that can be matched for different parts of the email pattern.

+* `[a-z0-9_.-]`: This character class matches any lowercase letter (a-z), digit (0-9), underscore (_), dot (.), or hyphen (-).
+It is used in ([a-z0-9_.-]+) to match one or more occurrences of these characters before the @ symbol.

+* `[\da-z.-]`: This character class matches any digit (0-9), lowercase letter (a-z), dot (.), or hyphen (-).
+It is used in ([\da-z.-]+) to match one or more occurrences of these characters after the @ symbol.

+* `[a-z.]`: This character class matches any lowercase letter (a-z) or dot (.) and is used in ([a-z.]{2,6}) to match the top-level domain (TLD) part of the email address, which should consist of 2 to 6 lowercase letters or dots.

+By using character classes, the regular expression defines the allowed characters for different portions of the email pattern, providing a flexible and precise matching mechanism.

+### Character Escapes
+Character escape in regular expressions is a mechanism that allows special characters to be interpreted literally rather than having their special meaning, ensuring that they are matched as normal characters within the pattern.

+In the regular expression `([a-z0-9_.-]+)@([\da-z.-]+).([a-z.]{2,6})`, character escapes are not explicitly used.
+However, character escapes in regular expressions typically involve the backslash \ followed by a special character to be escaped.

+In the context of email validation, character escapes might be used to match special characters like the dot (.), hyphen (-), or other characters that have special meanings within regular expressions.
+For example, if we wanted to match a literal dot, we could use the escape sequence \. to ensure it is treated as a regular character rather than a special metacharacter.

+In the given regular expression, since the characters [a-z0-9_.-], [\da-z.-], and [a-z.] do not include any special characters that require escaping, character escapes are not necessary.

+### Flags